 - Each week, take a few minutes to set money aside for expenses (your car) your taxes, and then transfer what's left to your regular checking thus giving yourself a paycheck.

 - Record your earnings and payments into a good tracking app or program.

 If your earnings are sent to your checking account, once you start doing this you may see why I recommend a separate bank account.
+It's a nightmare wading through all the personal transactions.
 Imagine what it's going to be like when you try finding your expenses come tax time.

 This is usually easier if you have online access to your records.
 Usually you can search for Doordash.
 Even if you have to download PDF statements, you can usually pull up all the deposits by searching.

 While you're searching, you can write them down, you can put the totals down on a spreadsheet, or you can enter them into a program like Hurdlr.
 (I know, I'm beating a dead horse but getting started with good bookkeeping is just that important).

 If you use the instant pay feature and it's deposited to a debit card that's not tied to your bank account, make sure you are adding up all those deposits as well.

 And while you're at it, make sure you add $1.99 for every instant pay deposit.